 Failure probability modeling has won its place in the energy industry.
 The efficiency of the machine learning algorithms in the failure prediction is undoubtful.

-Active application of probability modeling helps to increase performance, predict occasional failures in the functioning and as a result to reduce maintenance costs.
+Active application of failure probability modeling helps to increase performance, predict occasional failures in the functioning and as a result to reduce maintenance costs.
 The energy companies invest vast amounts of money into maintenance and proper functioning of their machines and devices.
 Unexpected failures in their operations result in considerable financial losses.
 Moreover, for people who rely on these companies as their energy source the situation gets critical.
 As a result, general reliability and image of the energy provider may suffer.

 The output of the failure probability model application is an essential part of the decision making process for the companies.
 It gives a marvelous opportunity to be one step ahead for the company management.